TheMaster1127/HTH/README.md

 4. **GUI Development:** HTH simplifies GUI development by eliminating the need for complex initialization, allowing developers to create user interfaces quickly and easily.

-5. **Backend Connectivity:** HTH streamlines backend connectivity with its built-in function called `getDataFromEndpoint`, enabling developers to easily send and retrieve data from a specified endpoint with just one function call.
+5. **Backend Connectivity:** HTH streamlines backend connectivity with it's built-in function called `getDataFromEndpoint`, enabling developers to easily send and retrieve data from a specified endpoint with just one function call.

 6. **Comprehensive Documentation:** HTH provides comprehensive documentation that not only explains how the language works but also covers programming concepts and best practices, making it a valuable resource for developers of all skill levels.